MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 ## Holographic Thermal

-When using these thermal APIs reference [managing power and thermals](../unity/managing-power-and-thermals.md)
+When using these thermal APIs, reference the [managing power and thermals](../unity/managing-power-and-thermals.md) article.

 **/api/holographic/thermal/stage (GET)**